 - Once the ice cubes have frozen and your coffee is cooled, remove from fridge.

-- Blend together the remaining part of your almond/coconut milk with MCT oil and the brewed coffee.
+- Blend together the remaining almond/coconut milk with MCT oil and the brewed coffee.
 You can do this in a blender or by hand.
 I prefer a blender to get extra frothy!
-Mix in the vanilla and any sweetener of choice (optional).
+Mix in the vanilla and any sweetener of choice, if using.

 - Pour the blended bulletproof coffee into two small glasses, then add your ice cubes on top.